 Many children with ADHD need behavior therapy to help them interact appropriately with others.
-Parent training in these techniques usually takes 8 to 10 counseling sessions for 1 to 2 hours a week.
+Parent training in these techniques most often takes 8 to 10 counseling sessions.
+Each session is 1 to 2 hours a week.

 - Encouraging good behavior through praise or rewards.
 Praise for good behavior should immediately follow the behavior.